 - The testing area is under continuous observation via cameras, which are monitored by the staff.

 Is there a fee for using the Testing Center?

-- There is no charge to Edmonds Community College students who are taking tests for classes they are enrolled for.
+- There is no charge to Edmonds Community College students who are taking tests for classes in which they are enrolled.

 What is placement/assessment testing?